-This vegan smoothie bowl is ready to become your new favourite breakfast.
+This turmeric smoothie bowl is ready to become your new favourite breakfast.
 Packed with nutrients and minerals to give you a much-needed health boost after the long winter.
 Plus, it’s super easy and put together within just a few minutes.

-Smoothie Bowls – Worth The Hype
+Turmeric Smoothie Bowls – Worth The Hype

 There are so many trending health foods (and superfoods) out there.
 This year alone we’ve had the celery juice craze and the CBD oil hype promising miracle cures.
 I’ve worked in digital marketing for over 5 years, so I’m not the one to get easily excited about every new food trend.
 And yet, it’s perfectly human to want to try these things out yourself.
 After all, how else will you judge whether or not they’re beneficial to you?

 It’s double-edged trying to describe emerging turmeric food options as a hype.
 We’re obviously talking about an ancient Ayurvedic spice that has been used for centuries, so it’s anything but new.
 And yet, turmeric has definitely experienced a recent boost and seems to be around us just about anywhere.

 What Are The Health Benefits of Turmeric

 Turmeric is a super powerful anti-inflammatory herb with many uses and benefits.
 Its main active ingredient is curcumin, a strong compound with anti-inflammatory & antioxidant properties.
 I’ve explored this fantastic ingredient before in my Ayurvedic Ginger & Turmeric Tea and my love for it kept growing ever since.
 It was first used as a dye, before becoming a folk medicine in Southeast Asia.